Lost in Latent Space: Disentangled Models and the Challenge of Combinatorial Generalisation: Explaining contradictory findings

 How can we reconcile the failures of generalisation observed above with with past studies that showed successful combinatorial generalisation on some datasets and conditions?
 One response is that the generalisation conditions we test are more challenging than the ones tested in previous studies because they exclude more data from the training set.
 However, it is also possible that the success of combinatorial generalisation is not only determined by how many combinations are excluded from the test condition, but also by which combination of generative factors are tested.

 All failures observed above were for cases where the generative factor `shape' is combined with another generative factor (position / color).
-We obtained qualitatively similar results when we tested shape in combination of other generative factors, such as orientation.
 It is possible that this was because shape combines with other factors in a qualitatively different manner than, say, the floor hue combines with the wall hue in \texttt{3DShapes}.
-In order to completely disentangle shape from position / color / orientation, the model must come up with a representation of shape that is invariant to a change in these generative factors.
-And it must do so by learning from training examples where shape and orientation \emph{interact} -- that is, the observed image is obtained via a composition of the two generative factors affecting the same part of the image.
+In order to completely disentangle shape from, say, position the model must come up with a representation of shape that is invariant to a change in position.
+And it must do so by learning from training examples where shape and position jointly determine the same part of the image.